dailymotion/vast-client-js/README.md

 ### VASTParser

 To directly parse a VAST XML you can use the **VASTParser**:
-The **VASTParser** will not proceed to any fetching, the final response will only contain the first VAST encountered.
+The **VASTParser** will make no fetching, the final response will only contain the first VAST encountered.

 ```Javascript
 import { VASTParser } from '@dailymotion/vast-client'